kidonson/qmk_firmware/keyboards/keebio/levinson/keymaps/kidoge/readme.md

 All in all, the user has access to the three modifiers, tab, escape, WASD, and 12 hotkeys per modifier/layer.
 This is 72 (6*12) mappable keys on half of a keyboard.

-## More Ideas
+## TODOs
-- More intuitive vim support: Some hotkeys are not intuitive to transition into, such as ^ and $.
 - Add mode for non-WASD gaming (e.g. StarCraft 2).
 - Map the three Lock keys and the Pause key to be complete.
-- Claiming the right half of the board in gaming mode for something useful.
+- Claiming the right half of the board in gaming mode for something useful, like chatting macros, or media keys.